Back of the Envelope Calculations

-Back of the Envelope Calculations or Ball Park Estimations are used to roughly estimate a ballpark figure quickly using approximation and rounding off.
+Back of the Envelope Calculations or Ball Park Estimations are used to roughly estimate a ballpark figure quickly using approximataion and rounding off.
 This method gives good results within a error range of exact results using precise calculations.

-When it comes to System design it is a useful technique to come with such estimations, to understand whether your design fulfils the requirement of the system or not.
+When it comes to System design it is a useful technique to come with such estimations, to understand whether your design fulfills the requirement of the system or not.
 If you have certain alternative ideas, using estimations we can choose the one which provides best value.

 In System Design interview we do back of the envelope calculations to answer questions like